rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 #### Where do I find the Rancher Prime listings?

 The listings can be found in the AWS Marketplace, there are two listings:

-- Rancher Prime (No EU, EEA, or UK Orders)
+- Rancher Prime
-- Rancher Prime (EU, EEA, or UK Orders)
+- Rancher Prime (EMEA Orders Only)

 #### Why are there 2 listings, which one should I use?